Donald Trump Confirms That Rudy Giuliani Is Still His Personal Attorney In Fox News Interview

 “Well, I just don’t know if there is an investigation,” Trump responded, while questioning why his political enemies weren’t being subject to similar investigations.

-In a bombshell report, The New York Times recently reported news of the investigation, which alleges Giuliani attempted to undermine the U.S. Ambassador to Ukraine in his efforts at attempting to pressure the Ukrainian president into investigating former Vice President Joe Biden and his son, Hunter Biden.
+In a bombshell report, The New York Times recently reported news of the investigation, which alleges Giuliani attempted to undermine the U.S. ambassador to Ukraine in his efforts at attempting to pressure the Ukrainian president into investigating former Vice President Joe Biden and his son, Hunter Biden.

 As previously reported by The Inquisitr, Giuliani insisted in a CNN interview that he was also unaware that he was now under federal investigation for allegedly violating foreign lobbying disclosure laws by prosecutors out of Manhattan.